 Victoria Garcia earned her Associate’s Degree in Integrated Studies, with a concentration in Science, from Endicott College and is currently pursuing her Bachelor’s Degree in Education from Endicott.
 Victoria joined Sociedad Latina in high school as a Youth Leader from our Health Careers for Youth program.
 After completing high school, she joined Sociedad Latina as a temporary receptionist before being hired as a full-time employee.
-Victoria is currently working towards her undergraduate degree in Business Management at Endicott College.
 At Sociedad Latina, Victoria manages the day-to-day operations of the organization and the Executive Director, as well as supervises the Office Assistant.
 She is bilingual in English and Spanish.

 Maria Grande received her undergraduate degree in English Language/Literature and Creative Writing from Providence College.
 She joined Sociedad Latina in 2015 as an AmeriCorps VISTA ServiceWorks Program and Development Leader.
 After her service year, Maria became a full-time staff member at Sociedad Latina as a Development Associate, writing grants and reports for our Arts & Culture and Civic Engagement programs and overseeing the organization’s marketing and communications.
 She currently oversees the Development Department as the Development Manager.